 This setting selects the bifurcation configuration for this particular PCI-E slot.
-The options Auto, and x4x4.
+The options include Auto, and x4x4.

 This setting selects the bifurcation configuration for this particular PCI-E slot.
-The options Auto, x8x8 and x4x4x4x4.
+The options include Auto, x16, x8x8, x4x4x8, and x4x4x4x4.

 This setting selects the bifurcation configuration for this particular PCI-E slot.
-The options Auto, and x4x4.
+The options include Auto, and x4x4.